-From guinea pigs to Guinness – how do we rise to the challenge of meaningful engagement?
+From guinea pigs to Guinness–how do we rise to the challenge of meaningful engagement?

 GettyImages-524908113-Woman_Pointing_at_Computer-RET

-by Diana Evans, SVP Strategy & Consulting, International Healthcare Communications, Precision AQ | 10 March 2021
+by Diana Evans, SVP Strategy & Consulting, International Healthcare Communications, Precision AQ | March 10, 2021

-When you say the word ‘engagement’ everyone thinks about it a bit differently, probably because it is a totally subjective matter in the first place.
+When you say the word "engagement" everyone thinks about it a bit differently, probably because it is a totally subjective matter in the first place.
 I get immense joy from watching someone feeding 50 squealing guinea pigs on Facebook while my husband looks on emotionless… not even a flicker.
 However, there’s no denying that mass engagement is possible, and this can be seen in many guises on social media.

-What do the Guinness ad, guinea pigs and engagement all have in common?
+What do the Guinness ad, guinea pigs, and engagement all have in common?
 It’s all about emotion.
-When we are engaged, we have an emotional response, be it happiness, sadness, frustration or anything in between.
-It’s not just that though, it’s also a clever balance of emotion and relevance; something that presses up against our own beliefs and experiences.
+When we are engaged, we have an emotional response, be it happiness, sadness, frustration, or anything in between.
+It’s not just that, though—it’s also a clever balance of emotion and relevance, something that presses up against our own beliefs and experiences.

 The reality is, when it comes to healthcare, if we really want to effect change, we need to be a bit more honest.
 Are we really exploring deep enough to make a difference?